ethanselzer/react-image-magnify/README.md

 A React image magnification component for desktop and touch.

+Supports arbitrary image sizes and fade-transitions.
+Scales magnification automatically.

-Desktop displays a side by side enlarged image view, with tinted control-image mask.
+Desktop displays side by side enlarged image view, with tinted control-image mask.
-Supports delaying hover and hover-off, which may help reduce unintentional triggering.
+Supports hover intent.

-Touch displays an in place enlarged image view.
+Touch displays in place enlarged image view.
 Supports press to pan.
 Does not interfere with scrolling.

-Supports arbitrary image sizes.
-Scales magnification automatically.

 ## Demo
 [Desktop](https://goo.gl/YLldFQ)